-By law, Medicare must have your written permission (an "authorization") to use or give out your personal medical information for any purpose that isn't set out in this notice.
-Medicare will not sell or market your personal medical information without your written permission.
-You may take back ("revoke") your written permission anytime, except to the extent that Medicare has already acted based on your permission.
+We must have your written permission (an "authorization") to use or share your information for any purpose that isn't described in this notice.
+We don't sell or use and share your information to tell you about health products or services ("marketing").
+You may take back ("revoke") your written permission at any time, unless we've already shared information because you gave us permission.

-By law, you have the right to:
+You have the right to:

-- See and get a copy of your personal medical information held by Medicare. - Have your personal medical information amended if you believe that it is wrong or if information is missing, and Medicare agrees.
-If Medicare disagrees, you may have a statement of your disagreement added to your personal medical information. - Get a listing of those getting your personal medical information from Medicare.
-The listing won't cover your personal medical information that was given to you or your personal representative, that was given out to pay for your health care or for Medicare operations, or that was given out for law enforcement purposes if it would likely get in the way of these purposes. - Ask Medicare to communicate with you in a different manner or at a different place (for example, by sending materials to a P.O.
-Box instead of your home address). - Ask Medicare to limit how your personal medical information is used and given out to pay your claims and run the Medicare Program.
-Please note that Medicare may not be able to agree to your request. - Be told about any breach of your personal medical information. - Get a separate paper copy of this notice.
+- See and get a copy of the information we have about you. - Have us change your information if you think it's wrong or incomplete, and we agree.
+If we disagree, you may have a statement of your disagreement added to your information. - Get a list of people who get your information from us.
+The listing won't cover information that we gave to you, your personal representative, or law enforcement, or information that we used to pay for your care or for our operations. - Ask us to communicate with you in a different manner or at a different place (for example, by sending materials to a P.O.
+Box instead of your home address). - Ask us to limit how we use your information and how we give it out to pay claims and run Medicare.
+We may not be able to agree to your request. - Get a letter that tells you about the likely risk to the privacy of your information ("breach notification"). - Get a separate paper copy of this notice. - Speak to a Customer Service Representative about our privacy notice.
+Call 1-800-MEDICARE (1-800-633-4227).
+TTY users can call 1-877-486-2048.